Updated: June 24, 2021

 Related: 5 Easy to Grow Fruits & Vegetables

 If you live in an area where spring is short and summer turns dry and hot soon after the ground defrosts, fall planting is probably for you.

 Autumn planting might also be right if you have a hard time getting your potatoes out of the ground before pests damage your plants.

-On the other hand, if you live in an area like the Pacific Northwest where it’s easy to grow potatoes in the spring, it might make more sense to just wait.
+On the other hand, if you live in an area like the Pacific Northwest where it’s easy to grow potatoes in the spring, it might make more sense to just wait for spring.

 Suburban Hobby Farmer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.